 When I think goulash I have to think of Hungary.
-I have known some Hungarians in my life and they introduced me to Chicken Paprikash or Paprikás Csirke as they call it and Ćevapčići but they never cooked goulash which is Hungarian and probably the most known dish to come from Hungary and in fact the word goulash comes from the Hungarian word gulyás which is the name of a soup or stew of meat and vegetables, seasoned mainly with paprika.
+I have known some Hungarians in my life and they introduced me to Chicken Paprikash or Paprikás Csirke as they call it and Ćevapčići but they never cooked goulash which is Hungarian and probably the most known dish to come from Hungary, in fact the word goulash comes from the Hungarian word gulyás which is the name of a soup or stew of meat and vegetables, seasoned mainly with paprika.

 The origin of goulash traces back to around the 9th century in medievel Hungary.
 The meat was seasoned and cooked and then sun dried and packed into bags made from sheeps stomach, needing only water to make it into a meal.
 It is one of the national dishes of Hungary and a symbol of the country, but it is also a really popular dish all over Central and Southern Europe and up to Scandinavia.